 - Help prepare or clean up after events such as gigs, film screenings and discussions.

 - Organise your own event at Jura – we welcome like-minded groups to use the space.
 Talk to a Jura Collective member to find out how.

 - Shop in the bookshop for yourself and buy presents there for your friends and family.

 - Come to Jura working bees and help us fix things up and make improvements to the building.

 - Join the Jura library, and help to sort books, get donations and clean the library.

-- Get involved in the other groups that use the Jura space, such as the Workers Solidarity Network.
+- Get involved in the other groups that use the Jura space, such as Sydney Solidarity Network.

 - Help out on a Jura stall.

-- Make a financial donation – big or small, they’re all very much appreciated.
+- Make a financial donation – big or small, regular or irregular, they’re all very much appreciated.